 Website Analytics

 Tools like Google Analytics can show you where people click on your website and when they leave.
 You should pay attention to pages where many people leave quickly (high bounce rates).
 These pages probably need to be fixed.
 Look for patterns: Do your blog posts make people buy things?
-Which buttons or links (CTAs) are people not clicking?
+Are there buttons or links (we call them CTAs, or Call-To-Actions) that people just aren’t clicking?

 Social Media Evaluation